-Again, Stessa can connect with most major banks, and many smaller banks as well.
+Again, Stessa can connect with most major banks and many smaller banks.
 For banks that can’t be synced with Stessa or cash transactions that never end up deposited in the account, you can either add income or expenses manually or upload a CSV file or Quicken QIF file to add these transactions with a single click.

 Any self-managing landlord or property manager knows that rental properties come with a ton of paperwork.

-From lease agreements to property management contracts, mortgage notes to settlement statements, insurance policies to appraisals, you need to track all of it.
+You need to track everything from lease agreements to property management contracts, mortgage notes to settlement statements, insurance policies to appraisals.

 On Stessa, you can upload and store all your documents, each labeled and assigned to a specific property or unit.
-When you need to access your documents, you can sort by property, date, or document category.
+You can sort by property, date, or document category when you need to access your documents.

 Tracking Property Performance

 One area where Stessa excels is reporting.
-At any time, for any portfolio, property, or unit, you can generate any of a number of financial reports.
+At any time, for any portfolio, property, or unit, you can generate any of several financial reports.